California utility faces gripes over deliberate blackouts

 LOS ANGELES (AP) — Even as the winds gusted dangerously as forecast, California’s biggest utility faced hostility and second-guessing Thursday for shutting off electricity to millions of people to prevent its equipment from sparking wildfires.

-“We have had some preliminary reports of damage to our lines.
-So we’ll have to repair those damages before we can safely energize the line,” spokesman Paul Doherty said.
+“We have found multiple cases of damage or hazards” caused by heavy winds, including fallen branches that came in contact with overhead lines, said Sumeet Singh, a vice president for the utility.
+“If they were energized, they could’ve ignited.”

 Because of the dangerous weather in the forecast, PG&E cut power Wednesday to an estimated 2 million people in an area that spanned the San Francisco Bay Area, the wine country north of San Francisco, the agricultural Central Valley and the Sierra Nevada foothills.
-By Thursday, the number of people in the dark was down to about 1.5 million.
+By Thursday evening, the weather had calmed and the number of customers in the dark was down to about 510,000.

+Inspections and repairs were expected to resume at daybreak and power could be restored Friday to many more customers, Singh said.

 The fire danger spread to Southern California on Thursday as raging winds moved down the state.
 Southern California Edison shut off electricity to about 12,000 people just outside Los Angeles, with wider blackouts possible.

-A blaze ripped through a trailer park in Calimesa, a city about 65 miles (104 kilometers) east of Los Angeles, destroying dozens of homes.
+A blaze ripped through a mobile home park in Calimesa, a city about 65 miles (104 kilometers) east of Los Angeles, destroying dozens of residences.
 The fire was started when trash being hauled caught fire and the driver dumped the load aside a road, according to Riverside County officials.

-Winds gusting to 50 mph carried embers into dry grass and quickly spread to tightly clustered mobile homes, leading to “numerous medical emergencies,” the fire department said.

 Many of those affected by the outages, which could last as long as five days, were not so sure about the move.